Council Members

 Mark is a Radiation Protection Adviser, Chartered Radiation Protection Professional and is currently a Radiation Protection Manager for Rolls Royce Submarines.
 Formally a Commander in the Royal Navy, he acted as their Head of Radiation Protection and appointed Radiation Protection Adviser.
 He has over 20 years’ experience in the leadership and management of operational health physics, occupational health, assurance, security, and emergency response.
 He is a keen innovator and project leader, having worked in strategic and senior leadership positions within the Naval Nuclear Propulsion and Strategic Weapons programmes.
 He fulfils several volunteer roles including Radiation Protection Adviser for the National Museum of the Royal Navy, fund manager for the Gibraltar Naval Trust and appointed assessor for Registration with the Radiation Protection Council (CRadP, IRadP etc).
 He has been an active member of several SRP committees.

-Peter Marsden (SRP Licensee Representative from May 2025)
+Peter Marsden (SRP Licensee Representative)

 Peter is an Honorary Fellow and Past President of SRP and has extensive experience in the governance of the Society.
 He holds CRadP status and currently sits on the Board of RPA 2000 and is an RPA, RWA and MPE assessor.
 He was Chair of the SRP Professional Accreditation Working Group, is a former Chair of the SRP Governance Committee, and represents SRP in collaborating with other professional bodies on developing oversight of Radiation Expert recognition.